Higher Education Research Data Collection

 A statement from an author that a publication was peer-reviewed is not acceptable.
 The existence of a national/international advisory board is also not sufficient evidence that all relevant publications were assessed by member of it.

-For the purposes of these specifications, a commercial publisher is an entity for which the core business is producing books and distributing them for sale.
+For the purposes of these specifications, a commercial publisher is an entity for which the core business is publishing books and distributing them for sale.

 If publishing is not the core business of an organisation but there is a distinct organisational entity devoted to commercial publication and its publications are not completely paid for or subsidised by the parent organisation or a third party, the publisher is acceptable as a commercial publisher.